KopiasCsaba/ccp_audio_system_manual/for_technicians/other_guides/general_event.md

 2. Move the pulpit to the marked position on the floor, or put the chair on the floor-marked position.

-3. Turn on the following sockets/switches:
+3. Turn on the following switch:
     * "Screens + Sockets + Projector"

-<div style="page-break-after: always;"></div>

 # Setup projection

-1. Connect the "**FROM PULPIT**" HDMI cable with the extender to the "**TO PROJECTOR**" cable, if the preacher is presenting.

-2. Turn on the projector & bring down the projection-screen.
+1. Turn on the projector & bring down the projection-screen.

-3. Turn on the "Century" TV on the pole, with the remote control, that is labeled "CENTURY".
-    * The remote is usually above or around the console.

-4. Turn on the TV in the coffee shop too, if needed.

-5. Set up the device that is being used for projection:
+5. Set up the device that is being used for projection on the pulpit:
     * Enable "Extended display"
-    * Set **screen refresh rate to 50HZ** on the extended display.
-Very important.
     * Set resolution to 1080p (1920x1080)
     * On MAC devices:
         * Turn off "True Tone"
         * Select "sRGB-IEC..." color profile

-6. Make sure the projector is in sRGB mode (there is an "image mode" button on the remote).
-   * Some Macs reset it to "HDR SIM", which will not work

 # Setup headset